webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### Connecting and NAT Traversal with STUN/TURN

-Once two WebRTC Agents have exchanged SDPs, they have enough information to attempt to connect to each other.
+Once two WebRTC agents have exchanged SDPs, they have enough information to attempt to connect to each other.
 To make this connection happen, WebRTC uses another established technology called ICE (Interactive Connectivity Establishment).

-ICE is a protocol that pre-dates WebRTC and allows the establishment of a direct connection between two Agents without a central server.
-These two Agents could be on the same network or on the other side of the world.
+ICE is a protocol that pre-dates WebRTC and allows the establishment of a direct connection between two agents without a central server.
+These two agents could be on the same network or on the other side of the world.

 ICE enables direct connection, but the real magic of the connecting process involves a concept called 'NAT Traversal' and the use of STUN/TURN Servers.
 These two concepts, which we will explore in more depth later, are all you need to communicate with an ICE Agent in another subnet.

-Once two Agents have successfully established an ICE connection, WebRTC moves on to the next step: establishing an encrypted transport for sharing audio, video, and data between them.
+When the two agents have successfully established an ICE connection, WebRTC moves on to the next step; establishing an encrypted transport for sharing audio, video, and data between them.

 ### Securing the transport layer with DTLS and SRTP

 Now that we have bi-directional communication (via ICE), we need to make our communication secure!
 This is done through two more protocols that also pre-date WebRTC; DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-Time Transport Protocol).
 The first protocol, DTLS, is simply TLS over UDP (TLS is the cryptographic protocol used to secure communication over HTTPS).
-The second protocol, SRTP (Secure Real-time Transport Protocol), is used to ensure encryption of RTP (Real-time Protocol) data packets.
+The second protocol, SRTP, is used to ensure encryption of RTP (Real-time Protocol) data packets.

 First, WebRTC connects by doing a DTLS handshake over the connection established by ICE.
 Unlike HTTPS, WebRTC doesn't use a central authority for certificates.
 It simply asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
 This DTLS connection is then used for DataChannel messages.